XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/github.md

 author: Dan Caseley
 ---

-_This page is a work in progress.
-Please bear with us whilst we get our documentation together._

 ## Introduction

 This guide is intended for XMPP Server developers who building on Github Actions.
 It demonstrates how to add XMPP Interoperability and Standards Conformance tests integrated into a build & test pipeline.
 This assumes that you already have a pipeline established, and wish to add the additional checks.